Title Instructors Location Time Description Cross listings Fulfills Registration notes Syllabus Syllabus URL

 Hafez J. Kotain

-LERN 101 R 7:00 PM-8:29 PM Successful participation in a music department sponsored group.
+R 7:00 PM-8:29 PM Successful participation in a music department sponsored group.
 Ensemble groups: University Orchestra, University Wind Ensemble, Choral Society, University Choir, Collegium Musicum, Baroque and Recorder Ensemble, Chamber Music Society, Arab Music Ensemble, Samba Ensemble, Penn Flutes, Opera and Musical Theater, and Jazz Combo.
 This course must be taken for a letter grade (Pass/Fail registration option may not be utilized for this course).

-MUSC 0100B-001 Marian Anderson Performance Program Michael Ketner Special instruction in vocal and instrumental performance for music majors and minors only.
+MUSC 0100A-001 Marian Anderson Performance Program Michael Ketner Special instruction in vocal and instrumental performance for music majors and minors only.
 Students must demonstrate in an audition that they have already attained an intermediate level of musical performance.
 They also must participate in a Music Department ensemble throughout the academic year, perform in public as a soloist at least once during the year (recital), perform a jury at the end of the spring semester, and attend and participate in masterclasses.

 MUSC 1300-001 1000 Years of Musical Listening Mary C. Caldwell

-BENN 419 TR 12:00 PM-1:29 PM We know that we like music and that it moves us, yet it is often difficult to pinpoint exactly why, and harder still to explain what it is we are hearing.
+TR 10:15 AM-11:44 AM We know that we like music and that it moves us, yet it is often difficult to pinpoint exactly why, and harder still to explain what it is we are hearing.
 This course takes on those issues.
 It aims to introduce you to a variety of music, and a range of ways of thinking, talking and writing about music.
 The majority of music dealt with will be drawn from the so-called "Classical" repertory, from the medieval period to the present day, including some of the 'greats' such as Handel, Beethoven, Mozart, Berlioz, and Verdi, but will also introduce you to music you will most likely never have encountered before.
 This course will explore the technical workings of music and the vocabularies for analyzing music and articulating a response to it; it also examines music as a cultural phenomenon, considering what music has meant for different people, from different societies across the ages and across geographical boundaries.
 As well as learning to listen ourselves, we will also engage with a history of listening.
 No prior musical knowledge is required.
 (Formerly Music 021).
 Fulfills College Cross Cultural Foundational Requirement.
-Arts & Letters Sector
+Cross Cultural Analysis

 Cross Cultural Analysis

-MUSC 1420-003 Thinking About Popular Music Amanda Scherbenske LERN 210 F 10:15 AM-1:14 PM Catchy yet controversial.
+MUSC 1420-001 Thinking About Popular Music MW 12:00 PM-1:29 PM Catchy yet controversial.
 Fun but hard-hitting.
 Popular music is not just entertaining: it presents societal issues, raises questions, expresses ideas.
 This course considers how popular music of the 20th century manifested the hopes, contradictions, ingenuity, and challenges of life in the United States, as seen and heard through the experiences of musicians and audiences.
 We will address three core questions: (1) How is “talent” and “good” music distinguished?
 (2) What happens when we treat music as “property,” especially with respect to broader ideas of ownership and credit?
 (3) When, how, and why is music considered dangerous?
 We delve into these questions by profiling musicians’ lives, analyzing the musical traits of specific repertoire, investigating changes in how music circulates, and situating popular music in U.S. cultural history.
 This course is not a chronological survey and does not aim to cover all U.S. popular music (or global popular music).
 Instead, each core question is addressed through case studies.
 Over the course of the semester students learn listening and analytic skills, how to engage critically with a range of writings about music, how to develop compelling arguments and articulate them verbally in class discussions and in writing assignments.
-Arts & Letters Sector
+Cultural Diviserity in the U.S.

 Arts & Letters Sector